ezweave/pretty-functional/chapters/one/one.md

 __I've really only touched on recursion__, as that's not the focus of this book.
 I'm just giving you enough to be dangerous.
 For a more in depth look at various recursive approaches, I'd refer you to [Functional Light JS](https://github.com/getify/Functional-Light-JS/blob/master/manuscript/ch8.md/#chapter-8-recursion) wherein the author, Kyle Simpson goes a bit further with explaining the state of the stack and various styles of recursion.

-It's a damn shame that PTCs aren't widely supported.
+It's a darn shame that PTCs aren't widely supported.

 [Top](#introduction)